osate/website/source/osate-releases.md

 1. Added a checker that can be run before code generation
 1. Added outline support to the graphical editor
 1. Updated Xtext to version 2.11 ([#697](https://github.com/osate/osate2-core/issues/697), [#800](https://github.com/osate/osate2-core/issues/800))
-1. ReqSpec now allows requirement and val declarations to be interspersed. ([#13] (https://github.com/osate/alisa/issues/13))
+1. ReqSpec now allows requirement and val declarations to be interspersed ([#13](https://github.com/osate/alisa/issues/13))
-1. Alisa now supports automated verification when verification plans are not complete, i.e., activities missing for some requirements. ([#14] (https://github.com/osate/alisa/issues/14))
+1. Alisa now supports automated verification when verification plans are not complete, i.e., activities missing for some requirements ([#14](https://github.com/osate/alisa/issues/14))

 <!---
 1. Added AADL and ALISA file types to Eclipse logical model
    - Dependent files are added to git commits